-The amount of time it takes to get a mortgage depends on a variety of different factors including:
+How long does it take to get a mortgage?
+Well, that depends on a variety of different factors including:

 - The type of mortgage being applied for i.e. a remortgage or a purchase